 To avoid burnout, stay on top of your workload, and keep your clients happy, consider teaming up with another independent contractor.
 Working with another professional is a great way to help grow your business and share the burden of larger projects.

 Here are four instances where partnerships can be helpful.

 Yes, taking on a big project can be a great way to build client rapport and add experience to your resume, but you don’t want to risk overextending yourself.

-Bringing a partner onboard can help you make sure that you have an ‘extra set of hands’ to meet critical deadlines.
+Bringing a partner onboard can provide you with an extra set of hands to meet critical deadlines.
 A partner can offer a second set of eyes, check your work, and may bring a new perspective or fresh ideas.
 With this additional support, you can continue dedicating time to your ongoing projects, and feel comfortable taking on more work.

 While you probably have a particular area of focus in your field, pulling in another contractor can be helpful when you need specific expertise on a project or topic that isn’t your forte.
 For example, you may be an organizational change management guru, but not completely equipped for the internal training your client needs once your consulting analysis wraps up.
-In this instance, partner with an IC who has a background in training to help fill this gap.
+In this instance, partnering with an independent contractor who has a background in training to help fill this gap.

 MBO can help your partnership flourish by handling the relationship from a contractual standpoint.
 For more information on teaming up, contact us today.

 Once you've decided to team up with another independent professional, follow these three tips to build a successful working relationship.

 Three networking tips to grow your independent business by building and maintaining relationships with valuable business contacts.